aflaxman/dp_2020_census/plugged_text.md

 absolute error in SC at the enumeration district level was 2 people, at the county level was
 2 people, and at the state level was
 2 people.
-The median SC was
+The median and 95th percentile of SC were
+88 and 967 for
-88 for enumeration districts,
+enumeration districts, 47 and
-47 for counties, and 229 for
+17480 for counties, and 229 and
-states.
+714208 for states.
 (Figure 1)

 We found that the empirical privacy loss was often substantially smaller than the privacy loss budget.
 For $\epsilon = 0.25$, the